Guide to Improving Your Money Mindset

 Money is emotional for everyone.
 Feeling anxious, worried, or excited about your money is normal.
 Our emotions are rooted in beliefs; therefore, you might feel elated or stressed on payday depending on the beliefs you’re associating with your money.
 You might crave the feeling of going shopping or you might wake up in the middle of the night worried about your car payments.

-Delving into how much money you have coming in and going out may help you better manage your funds.
+Delving into how much money you have coming in and going out can help you better manage your funds.
 If you have a financial plan that allows you to sock money away and also treat yourself a few times a month, getting paid might create feelings of satisfaction or confidence.
 Hence, your money mindset is creating positive emotions for you.
 However, if your paycheck reminds you of your mounting bills, it’s probably time to identify where these feelings are coming from.
 This way, you can start shifting your money mindset to elevate the stress and anxiety.

 Additionally, the more you avoid money, the more intimidating it can feel.
 Even people with plenty of income might run from figuring out their living expenses because it sparks negative emotions.